Combinatorial properties of Nil-Bohr sets: Polynomial maps

 A Lie \emph{prefiltration} on a Lie group $G$ is a descending sequence $G_\bullet$ of Lie subgroups of $G$ such that $G = G_0 \supseteq G_1 \supseteq G_2 \supseteq \dots $ and for any $i,j$ we have the nesting condition $[G_i,G_j] \subseteq G_{i+j}$.
 We always assume that the prefiltration terminates at some point, in the sense that for some $d$ we have $G_{d+1} = \{e_G\}$.
 The least such $d$ is the \emph{length} of the filtration.
 A Lie \emph{filtration} is a prefiltration $G_\bullet$ such that additionally $G_0 = G_1 = G$.
 Since we have no need to consider filtrations which are not Lie, we will usually omit this adjective.
 We may also keep the group $G$ implicit, and assume that $G = G_0$.

-The most important example of a filtration to bear in mind is the lower central series given by $G_0 = G_1 = G$ and $G_{i+1} := [G,G_i]$ (where $[G,H]$ denotes the group \emph{generated by} elements of the form $[g,h]$ with $g \in G,\ h \in H$).
+The most important example of a filtration to bear in mind is the lower central series given by $G_0 = G_1 = G$ and $G_{i+1} := [G,G_i]$ (where $[G,H]$ denotes the group {generated by} elements of the form $[g,h]$ with $g \in G,\ h \in H$).
+Each of these groups $G_i$ is normal.
 If $G$ is $d$-step nilpotent, then the length of this filtration is $d$.
 Conversely, if $G$ has a filtration of length $d$, then $G$ is at most $d$-step nilpotent.
 (Of course, in general the length of a filtration may be greater than the nilpotency class of the group.)

-If $G_\bullet$ is a prefiltration, we may construct a prefiltration $G'_{i} := G_{i+1}$.
+If $G_\bullet$ is a prefiltration, we may construct a prefiltration $G'_{i} := G_{i+1}$ ($i \geq 0$) on $G_1$.
 (Note that the nesting property is clear.)
 We denote this new prefiltration by $G_{\bullet+1}$.
+Images and preimages of (pre-)filtrations (by morphisms of Lie groups) are again (pre-)filtrations of (at most) the same length.